Could you use a few more healthy snacking ideas? We have 6 tips to get you started.

 Got some slivered almonds or chopped walnuts or pecans in your pantry?
 Try toasting them and topping your yogurt for even more flavor.
 Toast nuts in the oven at 325°F for 8 to 15 minutes.
 Just keep a close eye on them.
 Nuts can go from untoasted to burnt in what seems like seconds.

-For just a little sweetness, look for yogurts like Fage TruBlend (which has fruit but no added sugar) or Chobani Less Sugar, Siggi’s, or Icelandic Provisions (which have less added sugar than most brands).
+For just a little sweetness, look for flavored yogurts like Chobani Less Sugar or Siggi’s (which have less added sugar than most brands) or Two Good (which has stevia but no added sugar).

 5. Turn to savory snacks that beat chips.